-The nominating and corporate governance committee of the Board recommended, and the Board approved, Thomas M. O'Brien and Robert D. Short III, Ph.D. as the Class II director nominees for election to the Board at the Annual Meeting.
+The nominating and corporate governance committee of the Board recommended, and the Board approved, Kendall Larsen and Gary W. Feiner as the Class I director nominees for election to the Board at the Annual Meeting.
 If elected, Messrs.
-O'Brien and Short will serve as directors until our annual meeting in 2024, and until their respective successors are qualified and elected or until their earlier death, resignation or removal.
+Larsen and Feiner will serve as directors until our annual meeting in 2026, and until their respective successors are qualified and elected or until a director's earlier death, resignation or removal.
 Messrs.
-O'Brien and Short are both current directors of the Company.
+Larsen and Feiner are current directors of the Company.
 Please see "Director Nominees" of this Proxy Statement for information concerning Messrs.
-O'Brien and Short.
+Larsen and Feiner.

 Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR Messrs.
-O'Brien and Short as Class II directors.
-If the nominees are unable or decline to serve as a director at the time of the Annual Meeting, the proxies will be voted for another nominee(s) designated by the Board.
+Larsen and Feiner as the Class I directors.
+If the nominees are unable or decline to serve as a director at the time of the Annual Meeting, the proxies will be voted for another nominee designated by the Board.
 We are not aware of any reason that the nominees would be unable or unwilling to serve as a director.